hobrasoft-cz/PDFMU/README.md

 * `project.properties.exeVersion`

 ### How do I change the license header?
-Use the NetBeans plugin [License Changer](http://plugins.netbeans.org/plugin/17960/license-changer) to update the license header including the copyright in the source files.
+Use the NetBeans plugin [License Changer](http://plugins.netbeans.org/plugin/17960/license-changer) to update the license header including the copyright line in the source files.
 Version 1.9.2 of the plugin contains a bug that makes it generate CRLF instead of LF line endings.
 To fix the line endings,
 use the utility `dox2unix`.